dxdc/homebridge-blinds/README.md

 You can omit any of the `up_url`, `down_url`, `stop_url`, `position_url` if you don't want these to send a command.

-`position_url` is optional, but must report the current state of the blinds as an integer (0-100) and via a simple GET request.
+`position_url` is optional, but must report the current state of the blinds as an integer (0-100) via a simple GET request.
 Headers or other methods specified in `http_method` are ignored.
 For more advanced configuration, see below.

 You can omit `http_method`, it defaults to `POST`.
 Note that it can also be configured to accept any number of additional arguments (headers, body, form, etc.) that [request](https://github.com/request/request) or [requestretry](https://github.com/FGRibreau/node-request-retry) supports.